anywhichway/benchtest/README.md

 # benchtest

 Integrated performance testing and resource tracking (memory, cpu, Promise, socket, etc) for unit testing.
 No special tests are needed.
-Re-uses existing unit tests.
+Re-uses existing unit tests for [Mocha](https://mochajs.org/), [Jest](https://jestjs.io/), and [Jasmine](https://jasmine.github.io/).

+*Note*: Benchtest should only be one part of your performance testing, you should also use simulators that emulate real world conditions and test your code at the application level to assess network impacts, module interactions, etc.

 ## Installation